MY DECLUTTERING TIPS

 6. Sentimental items

-I scaled down my keepsakes and I created on large box for my sentimental items.
+I scaled down my keepsakes and I found one a large box for my sentimental items.

 I’ve been collecting for most of my life and so the process took time.
 I started to scale down my belongings when I moved from a three-bed house into a two-bed apartment three years ago.
 It was the feeling of space and freedom that motivated me to take the final steps towards a simpler life.